phot-lab/simulib/README.md

 There are some test cases under `test` folder, which can be used for testing availability of different functions.
 All the required header files has been placed in the `includes` folder.

-## Installation Requirements of different Operating Systems
+## Installation Requirements on different Operating Systems

 ### MacOS (Big Sur or higher)